unrealkakeman89/sw5e-npc-importer/README.md

   - Lists all others as Special Abilities Items
   - Size
     - Size influences the tokens' size (bigger than medium) and scale (for smaller than medium)
-    - Add additional wounds as per the Size Table (SWADE Core)
+    - Add additional wounds as per the Size Table (SW5E Core)
   - Ignore wounds & Unshake bonuses for: construct, undead, elemental, combat reflexes
-  - List them all in the actors' description with links to Compendium rules (if using the core-swade Compendium pack)
+  - List them all in the actors' description with links to Compendium rules (if using the core-sw5e Compendium pack)
   - See [NPC Importer Settings](#some-configurations) for further manipulation of the statblock.

     - This options allows users who have set Special Abilities as Eges in their World to link them, as well as